Skip to content

 Monitor database with Percona Monitoring and Management (PMM)

-The recommended way of the database monitoring is to use Percona Monitoring and Management (PMM) integrated within the Operator (while custom monitoring solutions are also possible , their deployment is not automated by the Operator and requires manual set up).
-In this section you will learn how to monitor Percona XtraDB Cluster with PMM.
+We recommend to monitor the database with Percona Monitoring and Management (PMM) integrated within the Operator.
+You can also use custom monitoring solutions, but their deployment is not automated by the Operator and requires manual setup).

-A PMM Client collects needed metrics and sends gathered data to the PMM Server.
+A PMM Client collects needed metrics and sends the gathered data to the PMM Server.
 As a user, you connect to the PMM Server to see database metrics on a number of dashboards.

 PMM Server and PMM Client are installed separately.